-Making history at the Academy Awards: Five takeaways from the 2025 Oscars
+Making history at the Oscars 2025: Five takeaways from the Academy Awards

 “And I believe — I pray — for a healthier and a happier and a more inclusive world.
 And I believe, if the past can teach us anything, it’s a reminder to not let hate go unchecked.”

 Brody was only 29 when he won his first Best Actor trophy for The Pianist, a story of a musician’s survival in the Warsaw ghetto during World War II.
-This year, he once again topped the category for his portrayal of László Tóth, a brutalist architect who survives the Holocaust only to face anti-Semitism and violence in the United States.
+This year, he once again topped the category for his portrayal of Laszlo Toth, a brutalist architect who survives the Holocaust only to face anti-Semitism and violence in the US.

 Another big winner tackled the subject of Brazil’s dictatorship, which lasted from 1964 to 1985.